RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Please confirm the referencing requirements for your course with your lecturer.

-- Use the *Referencing and attribution* section of the [Australian Government Style Manual (AGSM)](https://www.stylemanual.gov.au/) released in 2021 to clarify referencing rules or if you need more examples.
+- Use the *Referencing and attribution* section of the <a href="https://www.stylemanual.gov.au/" target="_blank">Australian Government Style Manual (AGSM)</a> (opens in a new tab) released in 2021 to clarify referencing rules or if you need more examples.
 This guide is based on this publication.

 RMIT Harvard is an author-date referencing style.